Only 2 out of 10 will read past this line.

-Next, you continue to share free and paid content that gives the customer a reason to do keep doing business with you.
+Next, you continue to share free and paid content that gives the customer a reason to keep doing business with you.

-Conversational copywriting comes alongside the customer and continues the conversation at their awareness level.
 It continues the conversation already going on inside their mind.

 "Conversational copywriting is market writing that doesn't talk AT people, it's market writing that talks WITH people."